pranigopu/interactiveAgents--proceduralGeneration/proceduralGeneration.md

         - `CM.N.GR`: Gradient-based random terrain
         - `CM.N.F`: Fractal terrain <br> _Simulates self-similarity as often found in nature_
             - Midpoint displacement (ex. diamond-square method)
+    - `CM.G`: Grammar <br> _A set of production rules for rewriting strings_
+        - `CM.G.prelim`: Preliminary ideas
+            - Terminal vs. non-terminal symbols
+            - By convention, uppercase $\implies$ non-terminal, lowercase $\implies$ terminal
+            - By convention, production rules are read as replacement of of LHS by RHS
+        - `CM.G.`

 **NOTE**: `CM.N.IR` and `CM.N.GR` are done with respect to points on a lattice.
 A lattice refers to the initial random matrix representing discrete (well-spaced or equi-spaced) points on the terrain between which interpolation or gradient is done.